Adaptive Finite element approximation of steady flows of incompressible fluids with implicit power-law-like rheology: Convergent Adaptive Finite Elements

 \begin{proof} The claim follows from Theorem~\ref{Thm:AFEM}, Lemma~\ref{l:estA}, Corollary~\ref{c:estG}, and Lemma~\ref{l:Res=0}. \end{proof}

-\begin{rem} We emphasize that even in the case when the exact solution of \eqref{eq:implicit} is unique, we do not have that the statement of Corollary~\ref{C:convergence} is true for the full sequence.
+\begin{rmrk} We emphasize that even in the case when the exact solution of \eqref{eq:implicit} is unique, we do not have that the statement of Corollary~\ref{C:convergence} is true for the full sequence.
 This is due to the fact that the finite element error estimator is not necessarily decreasing with respect to the refinement of the graph approximation.
-However, when the exact solution is unique, it is easy to select a converging subsequence with the help of the estimators; choose, for example, a subsequence, such that $ \est_{\grid_k}(\Uk[k_\ell],P_{k_\ell},\bSk[k_\ell](\nablas\Uk[k_\ell])) $ is monotonic decreasing in $\ell$. \end{rem}
+However, when the exact solution is unique, it is easy to select a converging subsequence with the help of the estimators; one can choose, for example, a subsequence, such that $ \est_{\grid_k}(\Uk[k_\ell],P_{k_\ell},\bSk[k_\ell](\nablas\Uk[k_\ell])) $ is monotonic decreasing in $\ell$. \end{rmrk}